crisluengo/doxpp/doc/markdown.md

 * list item 1
 * list item 2

-7\. numbered list item 7
+7. numbered list item 7
-8\. numbered list item 8
+8. numbered list item 8
-9\. numbered list item 9
+9. numbered list item 9

+It is important to separate the list items from a preceding paragraph with an empty line.

 It is not possible to mix numbered and unnumbered list items in the same list.